About Us

 Radford’s awards include the Defense Meritorious Service Medal, Navy and Marine Corps Commendation Medal (2 awards), Navy and Marine Corps Achievement Medal (3 awards), Presidential Unit Citation, Good Conduct Medal, MHS Senior Nurse Leadership Excellence Award, AMSUS Nursing Award, Outstanding Junior Investigator, Distinguished Uniformed Faculty, Ada Sue Henshaw Outstanding Dissertation, and Board of Regents Award (USU).

-USN Command Master Chief
+Command Master Chief Elwin Familiar,

 Master Chief Petty Officer Elwin Familiar, a native of San Diego, enlisted in the United States Navy in November 1995.
 Upon completion of Recruit Training in Great Lakes, Ill., Familiar reported to Basic Hospital Corps “A” School, then pipelined to Advanced Medical Laboratory Technician School, Naval School of Health Sciences, San Diego.